sandeepnegi1996/ObsidianNotes/_inbox/JOB-Hunt/CTSinfo.md

 Your application form has been submitted successfully.

 Your Application Reference Number(ARN) is: 22-0004765732

+##### Passport Verification
+- Your Appointment Number is: 100021541451722
+- Appointment date and time - 1/June/ --> 1 PM
+- show the text message for the appointment
+- 100021541451722
+- POPSK Roorkee

+Roorkee

+Head Post Office Roorkee, Civil Lines, Roorkee (Uttarakhand) Pin-247667

+ATM Facility with All Bank Cards Available

 ### Voter Card
 Birth certificate and driving license is required.